blinds52/odata/trunk/tools/CheckABNF/README.txt

 The project uses a custom build step to generate src/OData/OData.java from the linked file odata-abnf-current.abnf.

-The default run configuration Check executes all test cases in the linked file odata-abnf-testcases.xml.
+The default run configuration "Check" executes all test cases in the linked file odata-abnf-testcases.xml.

-The second run configuration CheckTest executes the JUnit self-test of CheckABNF.
+The second run configuration "CheckTest" executes the JUnit self-test of CheckABNF.
 It uses the included test case file TestCases.xml

 The schema for the test case XML files is TestCases.xsd.
 Add it to